Perform Searches Within a Specific Website

 Google also allows you to perform searches on a specific site or a specific type of site.
-Simply enter the site information on the Search Within a Site or Domain line of Advanced Search.
-Don’t expect to use this line to perform free searches on subscription sites like Ancestry.com since Google is not able to index everything on pay-per-view sites.
+Simply enter the site information on the Site or Domain line of Advanced Search.
+Don’t expect to use this line to perform free searches on subscription sites like Ancestry.com since Google is not able to index subscription websites.
 It can, however, be very useful if you are searching a particular site for a specific phrase.
-In our experience, we have found around 80% of corporate sites that have their own search function often perform worse than Google when searching their own site!
-Search Within a Site or Domain is also helpful when looking at certain types of sites, such as .gov sites.

 Notice how complicated the coding has become on our relatively simple genealogy search example.